luiswirth/bsc-thesis/src/matter/mesh.typ

 This is a piecewise-linear 1st order approximation of the geometry.
 But this is not only possible approximation.
-Higher-order mesh elements, such as quadratic or cubic elements allow for higher accuracy approximations of the mesh.
+Higher-order mesh elements, such as quadratic or cubic elements allow for higher accuracy approximations of the mesh @hiptmair:numpde.
 In general any order polynomial elements can be used.
 We will restrict ourselves completely to first-order elements in this thesis.
-This approximation is sufficient for us, since it represents an *admissible geometric variational crime*: The order of our FE method coincides with the order of our mesh geometry; both are linear 1st order.
+This approximation is sufficient for us, since it represents an *admissible geometric variational crime* @holst:gvc: The order of our FE method coincides with the order of our mesh geometry; both are linear 1st order.
-This approximation doesn't affect the order of convergence in a negative way, and therefore is admissible.
+This approximation doesn't affect the order of convergence in a negative way, and therefore is admissible @holst:gvc.

 == Mesh Generation and Loading